 There had been previous suggestions that there was an abnormality of the autonomic nervous system including the finding of abnormal pupillary reactions (Rubin L S et al, 1963 above), abnormal finger skin wrinkling in water (Elliott RB, 1974 above) and even that changes of CF in the pancreas may cause a state of “autonomic dyskinesia” causing more or less persistent bronchospasm and bronchorrhoea reflex abnormal pulmonary function from the pancreatic abnormality (Ayers WB et al. 1951 above).
 There is a later detailed review of the autonomic manifestations (Mirakhur A, Walshaw MJ.
 J R Soc Med 2003; 96:11-17. below).

-Dr Pamela Davis (figure 1) has been a leader in CF care and research since she trained with Dr Paul di Sant’Agnese with whom she combined in many studies.
+Dr Pamela Davis (fig. 1) has been a leader in CF care and research since she trained with Dr Paul di Sant’Agnese with whom she combined in many studies.
 She has remained in the vanguard of CF patient clinical care and scientific research since the time of her first publications with Paul di Sant’Agnese in the Seventies.
 Her appointment as Professor of Pediatrics, Medicine, Physiology & Biophysics and Microbiology & Molecular Biology at Case Western Reserve University School of Medicine, Cleveland Ohio, gives some indication of the breadth of her interests.

 Her views are summarised in her chapter on Patient Care and Research in Carl Doershuk’s book (Doershuk 2001 below) – “We cannot let patients pass some figurative “point of no return” because of insurance pressure or complacency.
 Vigorous prosecution of conventional treatment should be the order of the day.
 Just as we cannot let up on research to develop cures of tomorrow, so too we cannot neglect the meticulous care of the patient today”.